horlyk/CalendarEvents/Readme.md

 # Tasks
-1. During an interview write the fastest solution as possible (ugly code is welcome) and commit the changes in one commit (squash if needed).
+1. During an interview write the fastest solution as possible (ugly code is welcome) and commit the changes (in one commit, squash if needed).
-2. After an interview create refactor the code to be reusable, flexible and scalable and commit the changes in one commit (squash if needed).
+2. After an interview refactor your code to be reusable, flexible and scalable and commit the changes (in one commit, squash if needed).

 # Installation

 1. ``composer install``
 2. ``composer init-project``

-#Run
+# Run
-In order to tun the project you need ``symfony cli installer`` or a working web-server like nginx.
+In order to run the project you will need a ``symfony cli installer`` or a working web-server like nginx.
 You can install ``symfony cli installer`` via ``wget https://get.symfony.com/cli/installer -O - | bash`` command.

-Then run ``symfony serve`` to run your local server and then you're ready to go!
+Then run ``symfony serve`` to run your local server and you're ready to go!

 # Example
-Open the ``/example`` page and look at the example.
+Open the ``/example`` page.

 ## What is done
 1. Controller